 The entire length of the byway is 290 miles, so plan on making a leisurely drive and enjoy the journey through this varied and beautiful state.
 Along the way, you will drive through the beautiful Ozark and Ouachita Mountains with dramatic mountain views and have the opportunity to visit numerous historical and scenic attractions.

 If you’re looking for a shorter drive, approximately sixty miles of the Arkansas Route has been designated by the US Forest Service as a National Scenic Byway.
 This piece of the highway will pass through the Ozark and Ouachita National Forests where you can see distinctive mountain scenery and, if you are traveling during the fall, see the outstanding colors of the changing leaves within your mountain forest views.
-Along the trek, there are numerous recreation areas which provide opportunities for camping, hiking, mountain biking, canoeing and horseback riding.
+Along the trek, there are numerous recreation areas that provide opportunities for camping, hiking, mountain biking, canoeing and horseback riding.

 Either way, you travel this beautiful scenic byway, this is a drive that you will long treasure and remember.

 Begin the full journey at Bull Shoals Lake near Diamond City where you will soon begin to meander through the Boston Range of the Ozark Mountains.
-The route will provide you a number of opportunities to explore unspoiled scenic landscape where you will view cliffs, rock formations, waterfalls, and wildlife.
+The route will provide you a number of opportunities to explore unspoiled scenic landscapes where you will view cliffs, rock formations, waterfalls, and wildlife.

 Continuing south you will notice the closed theme park of Dogpatch, U.S.A. between Harrison and Jasper.
 Conceived in 1967 by a Harrison businessman, the 825-acre tract was built around Al Capp’s comic strip “Li’l Abner,” known in the comic strip as the most miserable place on earth.
 Dogpatch was an extremely popular attraction at one time but, with the rise of nearby Branson, Missouri, it was abandoned in 1993.

 In the heart of the Ozark Mountains lies the Mystic Caverns, about eight miles south of Harrison.
-A “must see” along your journey, the caverns offer a commercial tour of two caves at one location.
+A “must-see” along your journey, the caverns offer a commercial tour of two caves at one location.

 Next, you will enter the Ozark-St. Francis National Forests, which are generously endowed with recreational opportunities for camping, hiking, swimming, fishing, hunting, boating, scenic drives, picnics sites, and opportunities for wildlife viewing also abound.
 The Ozark National Forest covers 1.2 million acres, mostly in the Ozark Mountains of northern Arkansas.
 You’ll find the tallest mountain in the State, Mount Magazine, and an incredible, living underground cave–Blanchard Springs Caverns.
 The St. Francis National Forest covers 22,600 acres in eastern Arkansas, one of the smallest and most diverse forests in the country.